Reinforcement Learning Control of a Biomechanical Model of the Upper Extremity: Methods

+which we want to maximize with respect to the parameters~$\theta$, i.e., the goal is to identify the optimal parameters $\theta^*$ that maximize $J(\theta)$.
+Here, the \textit{temperature parameter $\alpha > 0$} determines the importance of assigning the same probability to all actions that yield the same return (enforced by maximizing the entropy $\mathcal{H}$), i.e., increasing the "stochasticity" of the policy $\pi_{\theta}$, relative to maximizing the expected total return.
+It thus significantly affects the optimal policy, and finding an "appropriate" value is non-trivial and heavily depends on the magnitude of the rewards $r_{n}$.
+For this reason, we decided to adjust it automatically during training together with the parameters $\theta$, using dual gradient descent as implemented in the soft-actor critic algorithm (see below)~\cite{Haarnoja18}.

+It is important to note that the soft return in Equation~\eqref{eq:soft-return} is different from the objective function used in standard reinforcement learning.
+The MaxEnt RL formulation, which incorporates an additional entropy maximization term, provides several technical advantages.
+These include the natural state-space exploration~\cite{Mnih16, Eysenbach18}, a smoother optimization landscape that eases convergence towards the global optimum~\cite{Ahmed19, Fox15, Vieillard21}, and increased robustness to changes in the reward function~\cite{Eysenbach19, Eysenbach21}.
+In practice, many RL algorithms have gained increased stability from the additional entropy maximization~\cite{Haarnoja18b, Abdolmaleki18, Levine18}.
+Conceptually, MaxEnt RL can be considered equivalent to \textit{probabilistic matching}, which has been used to explain human decision making~\cite{Vulkan00, Gruenwald04}.
+Existing evidence indicates that human adults tend to apply probabilistic matching methods rather than pure maximization strategies~\cite{Weir64, Gallistel90, Vulkan00}.
+However, these observations still lack conclusive neuroscientific explanation~\cite{Abdolmaleki18}.

 In order to approximate the optimal parameters $\theta^*$, we use a policy-gradient approach, which iteratively refines the parameters $\theta$ in the direction of increasing rewards.
 Reinforcement learning methods that are based on fully sampled trajectories usually suffer from updates with high variance.
-To reduce this variance and thus speed up the learning process, we choose an approach that includes two approximators: an \textit{actor network} and a \textit{value network}.
-These work as follows: Given some state $s_0$ as input, the actor network outputs the (standardized) mean and standard deviation of as many normal distributions as dimensions of the action space.
+To reduce this variance and thus accelerate the learning process, we choose an approach that includes two approximators: an \textit{actor network} and a \textit{critic network}.
+These work as follows.
+Given some state $s_0$ as input, the actor network outputs the (standardized) mean and standard deviation of as many normal distributions as dimensions of the action space.
 The individual action components are then sampled from these distributions.
-To update the actor network weights, we require some measurement of how ``desirable'' some state $s_0$ is, i.e., how much reward can be expected when starting in this state following the current policy.
-These values are given by the \textit{state value function}\footnote{Note that given the current policy $\pi_{\theta} $, $V(s_{0})$ corresponds to $J(\theta)$ for some fixed initial state $s_{0}$.}, which is defined as the expected sum of discounted rewards:
+To update the actor network weights, we must measure the ``desirability'' of some action $a$, given some state $s$, i.e., how much reward can be expected when starting in this state with this action and subsequently following the current policy.
+These values are approximated by the critic network.